jorgevallejo/clinic-tables-data/PEC3.md

 In the structure can be seen a problem from this data source.
 Percentages and ratios are coded as text, not as numbers.
-It will be necessary pre-process the data from the table before we can work with them.
+It will be necessary pre-processing the data from the table before we can work with them.

-Why numeric variables are detected as characters.
+Why are numeric variables detected as characters?
 Ratios contain non-numeric symbols ("%", "/", "&lt;").
 What's the problem with the rest?

 We will order alphabetically each column, see what happens.

-First of all, to avoid problems down the line, we will change null values in the table for `NA`:

-    clinic_data[clinic_data==""] <- NA

-    View(clinic_data)

 Should we order the values in the columns, we see that there are columns with integers in which the thousands are marked with a comma (`,`).